Skip to main content

 }

-Implementing Our Example Use Case
+Implementing the Example Use Case

-To implement our example use case, we'll use for_each loops to perform these steps for each client:
+The implementation uses for_each loops to perform these steps for each client:

 Create Client Folder